 How to use Events in Excel VBA

 Events are a common thing in computer programming and it allows the programmer to do very interesting things, to make the application more user-friendly and more effective.
-VBA in Excel allows any programmer to use Event in a very simple way; In order to make great user interfaces in your VBA applications and macros, you absolutely need to know about event in Excel VBA!
+VBA in Excel allows any programmer to use events in a very simple way.
+In order to make great user interfaces in your VBA applications and macros, you absolutely need to know about events in Excel VBA!

 What are events